ZM Host Megan Papas' viral hack appears on the Ellen Show

 DeGeneres noted with all the extra online shopping we are doing: "it's hard to tell what something looks like because you can't try it on".

-"Take a look at this video of something a woman invented to make it easier to shop online," said DeGeneres, showing the clip of Papas' cut-out of herself being placed above shoes.
+"Take a look at this video of something a woman invented to make it easier to shop online," said DeGeneres, showing the clip of Papas' cut-out of herself being placed above shoes on a website.

 Ellen's resident DJ Twitch also declared the hack was "very smart".